MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 ---
-title: Use Copilot for Sales app during a meeting
+title: Use Sales app during a meeting
-description: Learn how to use the Copilot for Sales app during a meeting. ms.date: 01/24/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to use the Sales app during a meeting. ms.date: 01/24/2025 ms.topic: how-to ms.service: microsoft-sales-copilot